What is Emdros?

 Where is it applicable?

 Emdros has wide applicability in fields that deal with analyzed or annotated text.
-Application domains include linguistics, publishing, text processing, and any other fields that deal with annotated text.
+Application domains include linguistics, content distribution (mobile, desktop), publishing, text processing, and any other fields that deal with annotated text.

 What does it do well?